juicebucket/roadmap_classic/README.md

 ## Project Documentation

 - [Guide to using RoadMap ENG](https://docs.google.com/document/d/18WIVZ7MZQXwQLhUQRhOcXw_eoF7L0XnLbTcjHgSCJ2Q/edit?usp=sharing)

-## Project History and Future Plans

-Initially, RoadMap was developed as a course project.
-After reaching version 0.6.0, I decided to split the project into two branches: Classic and Master.

-- **Classic branch:** Preserves all the features and stability of the original version (v0.6.0).
-- **Master branch:** Dedicated to the continuous improvement of the application, introducing new features, optimizations, and better user experience.
-The main version will evolve with major updates, including structural changes and new features that would be difficult to implement in the Classic version without affecting its stability.
-While the Classic branch will receive occasional bug fixes, this master branch is where future innovations will thrive.

-If you encounter bugs or issues, please report them in the issues section, specifying if they pertain to this version.

 ## Distribute
 You have an opportunity to download and install this application as a simple user.
 To do this, click on the “DOWNLOAD” button and you will be taken to the “RELEASES” section.